 How Long Do Teddy Bear Hamsters Live?

-“Teddy bear hamster” is a name used to describe Syrian hamsters because they look like miniature teddy bears.
-As a result, their lifespan’s the same at 2 to 2.5 years.
+“Teddy bear hamster” describes Syrian hamsters because they look like mini teddy bears.
+Consequently, their lifespan’s the same at 2 to 2.5 years.
+They need the following to live long lives:

 - A large cage that measures at least 80 x 50 cm (31.5 x 19.5 inches).